Memorial Day Means So Much More than Racing ~ 2018

 Yes, Memorial Day weekend brings racing; many years it brings great and astounding racing at the Indianapolis Motor Speedway and Charlotte Motor Speedway, but even those two great racing venues pause to remember those that gave their lives so that we are free to gather together for a race whenever we choose.
 It has been said that a man does not know freedom until he has tasted slavery.
 Be thankful you never had to pay that price… someone else paid it for you.

 The forty-plus years of hearing the rich, mellow voice of Jim Nabors at the Indianapolis Motor Speedway came to an end a couple of years ago.
-This year, for the 101st running of the Indy 500, “Back Home Again in Indiana” will be intoned by Jim Cornelison, the wonderful Anthem singer for the Chicago Black Hawks.
+This year, for the 102nd running of the Indy 500, “Back Home Again in Indiana” will be intoned by Jim Cornelison, the wonderful Anthem singer for the Chicago Black Hawks.
 It is said that nothing on this earth is forever.
 Jim Nabors will always sing it in the memory of this aging fan, but after a couple of not-so-great attempts to replace him, I think that Indy has found a very worthy substitute.
-The singing of that song, followed by the haunting sound of a single bugle blowing "Taps" quite literally makes the hair on my arms stand up as I shiver.
+The singing of that song, along with the haunting sound of a single bugle blowing "Taps" quite literally makes the hair on my arms stand up as I shiver.
 It is such a stirring way to announce that it is almost time for the race to begin… right after we remember those that made the ultimate sacrifice for our freedom.
 I hope that never changes.

 And then, too often, the good folks at Indianapolis go and ruin the mood in the same manner we've become all too accustomed to in NASCAR.
 They go out and secure the services of some "Widely Acclaimed Star" or "Singing Sensation" to "perform" our National Anthem.
 The Star Spangled Banner (or is that The Star Mangled Banner?) does not need to be “performed!”
 As the National Anthem of these United States of America, it needs to be offered with the honor and dignity that it deserves.